 Waldorf takes very seriously the important role which education and prevention programs play in a safe campus environment.
 The University is committed to providing this type of programming for its community.
 This commitment is exemplified through an acquaintance rape seminar in required new student orientation, acquaintance rape prevention programming, the Waldorf Sexual Harassment Policy, the Waldorf Sexual Assault Policy, and the Human Sexuality Statement in the Student Handbook.

 Waldorf believes that a well informed community can better prevent the incidence of sexual assault.
-The Student Life Office will give timely notice to the Waldorf community when an assault or attempted assault is reported on campus so that the community can take appropriate steps to prevent this type of activity in the future.
+The Office of Student Life will give timely notice to the Waldorf community when an assault or attempted assault is reported on campus so that the community can take appropriate steps to prevent this type of activity in the future.
 The name of the victim will not be released by the Dean of Students in any notifications to the community members informing them of information pertaining to the offense.
 Also, such notifications will not include information that would cause the victim to be identified.
 Thus, the University will strive to balance its concerns for the privacy of victims of sexual assault with its duty to warn members of the Waldorf community when serious crimes are reported.

 An annual report of the number of sexual assaults on campus will be prepared.
 Both the timely notice and the annual report are required components of the Student Right-to-Know and Campus Security Act.
 The annual report is sent to the Iowa Division of Criminal and Juvenile Justice Planning.